Shadow Education Secretary Stephen Twigg has joined the schools debate with an education speech at the Royal Society for the Encouragement of Arts.

 It is strange and I suspect that its source is the Commons debating chamber.

-It’s clear that Mr Twigg had a huge amount to say in this speech.
-That much was apparent with one passage two thirds of the way through his speech:
+However, it’s clear that Mr Twigg had a huge amount to say in this education speech.
+Since that much was apparent with one passage two thirds of the way through his speech:

 A school system based on evidence not dogma.

 That is what a One Nation schools system is about.